Start

 • excludes heavy directories from repo config;

-• guards against suspicious mass tracked deletions;
+• guards against suspicious mass deletions of tracked files;

 • hydrates base-ref history for changed-test workflows.